ckyoung/tenten/README.md

 # Tenten Co.
 Frontend Challenge

 This project is only made to prove my **skills** and **workflow** in front-end web development.
-It is not a real project and the assets that I've used in this project are not mine.
+It is not a real open source project.
+And the assets that I've used in this project are not mine.

 #### My DevDependcies: